How to Use Keystatic with Astro: Complete Guide

 });

-Update your astro.config.mjs to include the integration:
+Update your astro.config.mjs to register the integrations and the adapter:

 // astro.config.mjs